GIfatahTH/states_rebuilder/examples/001-flutter_default_counter_app/README.md

             Text(
               'You have pushed the button this many times:', ),
+            StateBuilder<int>(
-            //NOTE2: Subscribing to the counterRM using StateBuilder StateBuilder(
+                //Create a local ReactiveModel and subscribing to it using StateBuilder
-                models: [counterRM],
+                observe: () => RM.create(0),
+                //link this StateBuilder with key
+                rmKey: counterRMKey,
                 builder: (context, counterRM) {
+                  //The builder exposes the BuildContext and the created instance of ReactiveModel print('build : is building');
                   return Text(
-                    //NOTE3: get the current value of the counter '${counterRM.value}',
+                    //get the current value of the counter '${counterRM.value}',
                     style: Theme.of(context).textTheme.headline,
                   );
-                },
-            ),
+                }),
           ],
         ),
       ),
       floatingActionButton: FloatingActionButton(
         onPressed: () {
+          //counterRMKey is used to control the counter ReactiveModel from outside the widget where it is created
-          //NOTE4: set the value of the counter and notify observer widgets to rebuild. counterRM.setValue(() => counterRM.value + 1);
+          //set the value of the counter and notify observer widgets to rebuild. counterRMKey.value++;
         },
         tooltip: 'Increment',
         child: Icon(Icons.add),